 4. Cutting down on food waste

-When travelling to Alaska by ship, what you take out of the water is equally important as what you put in.
+When traveling to Alaska by ship, what you take out of the water is equally important as what you put in.
 Hurtigruten is committed to sustainable fishing practices when purchasing food for their ships and requires third party certification of all fish purchased (MSC, ASC or equivalent).
 In addition to being able to trace sustainability in sourcing food, Hurtigruten is also committed to cutting down food waste.
 By adopting these ethical and sustainable practices for the onboard culinary programs, you can relax on your Alaska voyage and focus on the experience.

-69% of travelers have listed sustainable travel as a priority to their upcoming vacation.
+Sixty-nine percent of travelers have listed sustainable travel as a priority to their upcoming vacation.
 Help preserve the beauty of Alaska and plan your next trip with a Hurtigruten cruise.
 Visit Hurtigruten.com for more info and to plan your next adventure today.

 Escape to the natural beauty of Alaska.
 Check out the official